IST-DASLab/torch_cgx/README.md

-# QMPI
+# CGX

-QMPI is a pytorch extension adding a backend for pytorch distributed supporting allreduce of quantized buffers.
+TORCH_CGX is a pytorch extension adding a backend for pytorch distributed supporting allreduce of quantized buffers.
 It supports quantizations of float16, float32 to 1-8 bits.

-QMPI is based on MPI torch.distributed backend.
+TORCH_CGX is based on MPI torch.distributed backend.
 The extension essentially only replaces allreduce primitive.

 ## Quick Start

 ### Prerequisites
-QMPI, as a pytorch extension, requires `pytorch==1.8.0`.
+TORCH_CGX, as a pytorch extension, requires `pytorch==1.8.0`.

 For faster build we recommend to have `ninja` installed (`pip install ninja`).